KeltonBang/Elkstack-Project-and-Scripts/README.md

 https://drive.google.com/file/d/1CBeaLBcn-aA2GJBpobpPRE0YlcFiQgrr/view?usp=sharing

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the __playbook___ file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._

 This document contains the following details:
 - Description of the Topologu